 Ethiopia: From conflict to climate shocks, women and girls are disproportionately affected

-Grinding conflict, climate shocks including drought and floods and the impacts of COVID-19 have left more than an estimated 25 million people in need of humanitarian assistance.
-Across the country, more than 4.2 million people are displaced – one of the largest displaced populations in the world.
+Grinding conflict, climate shocks, including drought and floods, and the impacts of COVID-19 have left an estimated 20 million people in need of humanitarian assistance across Ethiopia.

-In 2021, more than 100 health professionals and 10 Mobile Health Teams were deployed to strengthen maternal and sexual and reproductive health provision across 175 emergency-affected health facilities, providing critical services to more than 1 million people in the most underserved areas.
+In 2022, more than 150 health professionals and 22 Mobile Health Teams were deployed to strengthen maternal and sexual and reproductive health provision in more than 80 emergency-affected health facilities, providing critical services to nearly 1.5 million people in the most underserved and affected areas.

 As humanitarian needs increase across the country, scaling up the response to the particular and growing needs of already vulnerable women and girls including those who are pregnant and at risk of violence is ever more crucial.

 Updated on 02 November 2022